 HMRC permits salary sacrifice.
 The HMRC guidance includes an eight-page guide and a shorter Q&A on how to make salary sacrifice effective.

-HMRC insists that salary should be given up completely before it is treated as received for tax and NIC purposes.
+HMRC insists that salary should be given up completely before it is treated as received for tax and NIC purposes – care is needed if it is proposed that employees will be able to alter their sacrifice more often than the employer's annual benefit selection window.
 Its guidance also explains in some detail what impact salary sacrifice might have on other benefits.
+The other point to note is that the salary must be given up before any entitlement to receive it arises - this can be a particular issue in the case of directors as some special rules apply.

 What about defined contribution and personal pension schemes?

 Salary sacrifice can be done in largely the same way as with defined benefit schemes.
-The employees' salary will be reduced, their pension contributions will be reduced by the same amount and the employer will instead contribute this amount to the defined contribution/personal pension scheme.
+The employees' salary will be reduced (usually by the amount of the employee's contribution grossed up for the 20% tax relief which the pension scheme would have previously claimed), and the employer will instead contribute this amount to the defined contribution/personal pension scheme.

 Can bonus and termination payments be 'sacrificed'?